genicsblog/genicsblog.com/_drafts/underrated-html-tags-every-webdev-should-know.md

 ### Thanks for reading!

-Hope I was able to help you learn about HTML more and shared some knowledge with you.
+Hope this article was able to help you learn about HTML more and shared some knowledge with you.

-If you liked this post, subscribe to my [newsletter](https://abhirajbhowmick.substack.com) to never miss out on [my blogs](https://abhiraj.co), product launches, and tech news, and follow me on [Twitter](https://twitter.com/rainboestrykr) for daily threads on web dev resources.
+If you liked this post, subscribe to my [newsletter](https://abhirajbhowmick.substack.com) to never miss out on [my blogs](https://abhiraj.co){:rel="dofollow"}, product launches, and tech news.
+Follow me on [Twitter](https://twitter.com/rainboestrykr) for daily threads on web dev resources.